fuzzywalrus/Simple-Responsive-Resume-HTML-CSS/README.md

 While mobile phones and  tablets can view PDFs, PDFs aren't accommodating of screen resolution.
 During my job hunt, I was tired of attaching PDFs to e-mails and annoyed with some job application systems that asked for an optional Resumés, only to allow .doc format.
 I do not own MS office and wonderfully formatted Resumés in Pages lose their luster after conversion.
 It was time to address this problem.

 I developed a simple HTML/CSS resumé, with a simple grid system, with a few minor CSS3 effects.
 I can only testify that this is the resumé that landed me my current job.
-I have also been on the opposite end, reviewing résumés.
-I am not a hiring manager but when asked to help sort throough a stack of résumés while normal job duties, one quickly appreciates the clear and elegant résumés.
+I have also been on the opposite end, reviewing résumés and while I am not a hiring manager but when asked to help sort through a stack of résumés while normal job duties, one quickly appreciates the clear and elegant résumés.
 These are tailored to be straight and to the point, suitable for developers,

 ## Project Goals:
 --------------